swift-server/swift-backtrace/README.md

 This Swift package provides support for automatically printing crash backtraces of Swift programs.

 The library is designed to fill a gap in backtraces support for Swift on non-Darwin platforms.
-When this gap is closed at the langauge runtime level, this library will become redundant and be deprecated.
+When this gap is closed at the language runtime level, this library will become redundant and be deprecated.

 ## Usage